hexops/devlog/content/2023/mach-v0.2-released.md

 It gives you the power of Vulkan, DirectX, Metal, and modern OpenGL in a _single concise graphics API and shader language_ - by compiling Google Chrome's WebGPU implementation natively using Zig's build system.

-Seamless multi-threading capabilities are provided, which means that your rendering and input handling are trivially decoupled from one another, you get butter-smooth window resizing, and your render loop and input handling can run at difference frequencies.
+Seamless multi-threading capabilities are provided, which means that your rendering and input handling are trivially decoupled from one another, you get butter-smooth window resizing, and your render loop and input handling can run at different frequencies.
 For example, a 60FPS render loop while your application handles keyboard & mouse events at a much faster dynamic rate (as fast as the OS can deliver them.)

 <div style="align-self: center;">
     <video autoplay loop muted height="190px">